Springer categories for regular centralizers in well-generated complex braid groups: Properties of Springer categories

-\begin{theo} Let $u$ be an object of $\Cc$, and let $s\in \Cc(u,-)$ be an atom.
-The atomic loop $\lambda(s)$ is a braided reflection in the group $\Bb(u,u)\simeq B(W_g)$.
-Conversely, any braided reflection in $B(W_g)\simeq \Bb(u,u)$ is conjugate in $\Bb$ to some atomic loop. \end{theo} \begin{proof} First, if $p=1$, then $\Bb=M(c)^{\phi^q}$ is isomorphic to the dual braid monoid associated to $W_g$ by Corollary \ref{cor:dual_braid_relations_for_centralizer_of_c^q}.
-The result is already known in this case: the braided reflections in $B(W_g)$ are exactly the elements that are conjugated to atoms of the dual braid monoid.
+\begin{theo} Let $x\in \Uu^{\mu_d}$ and let $u$ be the connected component of $x$ in $\mu^{\mu_d}$.
+The isomorphism $\Gg(u,u)\simeq B(W_g)=\pi_1(X_g/W_g,x)$ maps atomic loops of $u$ to braided reflections.
+Conversely, any braided reflection in $B(W_g)\simeq \Gg(u,u)$ is conjugate in $\Gg$ to some atomic loop. \end{theo} \begin{proof} First, if $p=1$, then $\Gg=M(c)^{\phi^q}$ is isomorphic to the dual braid monoid associated with $W_g$ by Corollary \ref{cor:dual_braid_relations_for_centralizer_of_c^q}.
+The result is already known in this case: the braided reflections in $B(W_g)$ are exactly the conjugates of atoms of the dual braid monoid.

 From now on we assume that $p>1$.
 Let $s=(\alpha,\beta)$ be an atom of $\Cc$.
 We consider the element $x_s$ of $s$ used to define the circular tunnel $b_s$ of Theorem \ref{theo:groupoidtressequivgroupoiddiv}.
-Let $\gamma$ be the path consisting of sliding the first point of $\LLL(x_s)$ in each sector towards the center
+Let $\gamma$ be the path in $(X/W)^{\mu_d}$ starting from $x_s$ and whose image in $E_n$ consists in sliding the first point of $\LLL(x_s)$ in each sector towards the center

 The endpoint of $\gamma$ lies on the discriminant hypersurface.
-Let $U$ be a confining neighborhood of $\gamma(1)$ and let $r>0$ be such that $\gamma(r)\in U$.
-The cyclic label of $\gamma(r)$ is $(\alpha,\beta)$.
-By Lemma \ref{lem:confining_neighb_atomic_loops}, the image of $\pi_1(U\cap (X/W)^{\mu_d},\gamma(r))$ in $\Bb(u,u)$ contains $\lambda(s)$.
+Let $U$ be a confining neighborhood of $\gamma(1)$ and let $t_0>0$ be such that $\gamma(t_0)\in U$.
+The cyclic label of $\gamma(t_0)$ is $(\alpha,\beta)$.
+By Lemma \ref{lem:confining_neighb_atomic_loops}, the image of $\pi_1(U\cap (X/W)^{\mu_d},\gamma(t_0))$ in $\Gg(u,u)$ contains $\lambda(s)$.